GarimaDamani/user_registration_python/README.md

 # Python Training Project

-This is a training project to help understand how to structure a python project and learn about various libs, connecting to db, making POST request and other important concepts that we should keep in mind while while writing a flask application.
+This is a training project to understand how to structure a python project and learn about various libs, connecting to db, making POST request and other important concepts that we should keep in mind while while writing a flask application.

 Application is expected to meet below requirements: